When you focus on investment quality, you can multiply your chances of success with aggressive stocks

 But that doesn’t mean you should avoid aggressive stocks altogether.
 Even for conservative investors, there are very good reasons to turn to aggressive stocks.
 There are ways to earn big returns without exposing yourself to excessive risk.
 Below we explain four principles to select growth stocks for the aggressive part of investors’ portfolios.

-- Limit aggressive holdings to 30% of your overall portfolio.
-Because aggressive stocks expose you to a greater risk of loss, we recommend limiting your aggressive holdings to no more than about 30% of your overall portfolio.
+- Limit aggressive holdings to a smaller part of your overall portfolio.
+Because aggressive stocks expose you to a greater risk of loss, we recommend limiting your aggressive holdings to a smaller part of your of your overall portfolio.
+The bulk of your holdings should still be in more conservative shares.

 - Focus on investment quality when looking for aggressive stocks with the potential for higher returns.
 When we look for aggressive investments, we zero in on companies that have established a business and have at least some history of building revenue and cash flow.
 We also look for companies that stand to benefit as the economy continues to improve, and have proven management and long-term growth plans.